 Ecosystem Ecology – Graduate-level course.
 Emphasizes the roles of biological, geophysical, and human processes in moving and transforming energy, carbon, water, and nutrients in the biosphere.

 Landscape Ecology – Graduate-level course.
 Introduces landscape ecology concepts and tools.
 Gives students a research opportunity by providing them a real set of spatially-explicit data and computing resources for its analysis.

 Principles of Ecology – Upper-level undergraduate course.
 Pairs theory with empirical examples from long-term, comparative, experimental, and modeling studies.
 Covers all ecological levels, the scientific method, and natural selection.

 Ecology Laboratory – Undergraduate course (separate from lecture).
-Projects on diverse topics each require data collection and analysis, and papers written in IMRD format that exhibit hypothesis development and testing.
+Projects on diverse topics each require data collection and analysis, and papers written in scientific journal format that exhibit hypothesis development and testing.

 Environment – Non-majors undergraduate course.
 Emphasizes the science behind environmental change issues (climate change, biodiversity loss, pollution), with secondary focus on social aspects of environmental change.

-Biology for Non-majors – An introductory biology course covering all major topics including biomolecules and energetics, genetics and inheritance, diversity of life forms, animal physiology, ecology, evolution, and the scientific method.
+Biology for Non-majors – An introductory course covering all major topics including biomolecules and energetics, genetics and inheritance, diversity of life forms, plant and animal physiology, ecology, evolution, and the scientific method.